Culture and Text

 Indicative syllabus

-• Studying the novel: introduction, histories, key skills, theories, genres
+- Studying culture and text: introduction, histories, key skills, theories, genres

 Learning objectives